Lemon Pie: Lyrical and musical content

-The song was written by Dave Cousins and was the second single to be released off the album.
+The song was written by Dave Cousins and was the second single to be released from the album.
 It was written about and for Cousins's girlfriend at the time, who later became his wife.

 Release history

 B-Side of the single

 The B-side track "Don't Try to Change Me" is a Dave Lambert composition, also appearing on the album.

 The B-side of the 1975 United States release is "Where Do You Go (When You Need a Hole to Crawl In)", another Dave Cousins composition.